By Bernard Lunn

-- Massive disruption hitting that market.
+Two: Massive disruption hitting that market.
 This is the kind of disruption that creates an existential threat to the major players in the market – think of Skype vs telephone companies or Google vs traditional advertising or AirBnB vs traditional hotels.
 If it is not disruption of that scale, the existing vendors will add the features they need to stay competitive (“adding that feature” may mean acquiring your venture, so this is fine for ventures that will be acquired before they go through all these gates).

-- Timing.
-Watch this great TED talk by Bill Gross of IdealLab on the “single biggest reason why startups succeed.
+Four: Timing.
+Watch this great TED talk by Bill Gross of IdealLab on the “single biggest reason why startups succeed”.
 The punch-line – timing matters more than Idea, Business Model, Team or Funding.
 I would phrase it slightly differently – an idea where the timing is wrong is not a good idea.
 I have seen and worked on unique ideas that failed and years later seen somebody create a valuable business from that idea.
 The timing may relate to something like how many people have access to the Internet, or bandwidth or economic necessity or a technological breakthrough (such as blockchain).
 You need total clarity on the “why now?” question.

 Here are the two things you do NOT need to have at this stage:

 - A strategy that seems viable to most people.
 Most great ventures look totally ridiculous to most sensible people in their founding days.
 After you have passed through Gate #2 a few investors will take notice.
-After Gate #3, lots of investors are clamoring to get on board and you can happily worry about bubble valuations.
+After Gate #3, lots of investors are clamoring to get on board.
 After Gate #4, everybody always knew that the idea was brilliant because hindsight is always 20/20.
-However at Gate # 1, nobody cares about your venture and most people will think it is a lousy idea.
-You do need a couple of smart people to believe in the idea, whether they be co-founders or investors.
-But get comfortable with the fact that most people think you are crazy.
-Unless you actually are crazy, there will be times when you doubt yourself and when you think most people are right.
+However, at Gate # 1, nobody cares about your venture and most people will think it is a lousy idea.
+You do need a couple of smart people to believe in the idea, whether they be co-founders, early employees, partners or investors.
+But get comfortable with the fact that most people will think you are crazy.
+Unless you actually are crazy, there will be plenty of times when you doubt yourself and when you think that most people may be right.

-- Any proof that any of the three things on that checklist are true.
+- Any proof that any of the things on that checklist are true.
 Anybody who asks for proof at this stage does not know how this works and does not deserve to be your partner.
 Proof only comes later.

 Many great entrepreneurs have conceptual clarity but are weak at articulating it, or are too busy executing on the next phase.
 At this stage nobody cares about your concept.
 Only after you have passed the next gate does anybody care.

 There is lots of free content and free software and free data that entrepreneurs can use at this stage (when they have no cash to spend).
-Daily Fintech is one source of free content for Fintech entrepreneurs at this stage.

 This is the “fit to today’s market” phase.
 This is also what VCs call “traction”.
 This is where the failure rate is massive.